isabella-sandoval/musicvisualizer/README.md

 ###### [Live Site](https://isabella-sandoval.github.io/tourhistory/)

 tour Visualizer allows users to view a given artists tour within a selected year.
-The venues locations are projected on a 3D globe that iss built implementing geojson with d3.json.
+The venues locations are projected on a 3D globe that is built implementing geojson with d3.json.
 The data is fetched from the BandsInTown API.